Skip to content

 Some enclosed designs can restrict access during scooping and trap odor.
 Open or accessible layouts often make daily cleaning faster and more straightforward.

-Explore Raised Litter Box Options
+Explore a Raised Litter Box Designed for Easier Cleaning